-- 4.18 This site qualifies under Article 4.1 of the Directive (79/409/EEC) by supporting populations of European importance of the following species listed on Annex I of the Directive: - 4.19 During the breeding season; - Little Tern Sternula albifrons, 40 pairs representing at least 1.7% of the breeding population in Great Britain (5 year peak mean 1991/2 1995/6). - 4.20 This site also qualifies under Article 4.2 of the Directive (79/409/EEC) by supporting populations of European importance of the following migratory species: - 4.21 Over winter; - Purple Sandpiper Calidris maritima, 763 individuals representing at least 1.5% of the wintering Eastern Atlantic wintering population (5 year peak mean 1991/2 1995/6). - Turnstone Arenaria interpres, 1,456 individuals representing at least 2.1% of the wintering Western Palearctic wintering population (5 year peak mean 1991/2 1995/6).
+- 4.18 This site qualifies under Article 4.1 of the Directive (79/409/EEC) by supporting populations of European importance of the following species listed on Annex I of the Directive: - 4.19 During the breeding season; - Little Tern Sternula albifrons, 40 pairs representing at least 1.7% of the breeding population in Great Britain (5 year peak mean 1991/2 1995/6). - 4.20 This site also qualifies under Article 4.2 of the Directive (79/409/EEC) by supporting populations of European importance of the following migratory species: - 4.21 Over winter: - Purple Sandpiper Calidris maritima, 763 individuals representing at least 1.5% of the wintering Eastern Atlantic wintering population (5 year peak mean 1991/2 1995/6). - Turnstone Arenaria interpres, 1,456 individuals representing at least 2.1% of the wintering Western Palearctic wintering population (5 year peak mean 1991/2 1995/6). - 4.22 Since the Northumbria Coast SPA was classified in 2000, the colony of Arctic terns Sterna paradisaea at Newton Links/Long Nanny has undergone a sustained increase, and now meets qualification criteria on the basis of the latest 5-year mean, as the site supports 2.9% of the GB population of this Annex I species.
+In parallel with the designation of the Northumberland Marine SPA to protect important areas of sea for foraging terns from the Northumberland SPAs, breeding Arctic tern has been added as a new qualifying feature to the Northumbria Coast SPA.
+Arctic tern is not likely to be affected by implementation of the CSDP as the nesting site is more than 60 km to the north of the plan area.